 Go For a Walk

 Sometimes it’s better not being at the table than staying and playing badly.
 Getting up and going for a short walk can centre you.
 It will also help you regain your focus so you are ready to play your A game.
 Having a walk is a great way to reset, relax and de-stress.
 Next time you’ve got a bad beat and worried it will ruin your session, go for a walk.

-Remember, if you are losing to bad beats a lot this means you are getting your chips in favourably in the long run.
+Remember, if you are losing to bad beats a lot it means you are getting your chips in favourably in the long run.
 It stands to reason, that the good players will receive more bad beats.
 They are more likely to be getting their chips in mathematically strong positions.
 Take comfort from the fact that you are in this group and are doing something right.
 If you focus on the long run, you are less likely to get angry and play worse today.

 Next time you take a bad beat, smile at your opponent.
 Remember, these are the people that are helping you make money.